1 - 20 of 2009 items matching your search:

 Senior Program Advisor (U4)

-Political scientist focusing on aid, corruption, governance, and natural resources, particularly political economy and political ecology approaches to the forestry sector and extractive industries.
+Political scientist focusing on aid, corruption, governance, and natural resources, particularly using political economy and political ecology approaches.

 Corruption, anti-corruption, natural resource manangement, political economy, political ecology, forest governance, extractive industries, wildlife crime, Cambodia, Indonesia, Vietnam, Mozambique